john-ml/constant-time-code/README.md

 in general are not very easy to understand.
 The results of `synthesize` are especially cryptic, since they are intended to be passed to `print-forms`, which produces a pretty-printed completed sketch.
-However, since the "sketches" given to `synthesize` in our case have already undergone several layers of macro expansion in order to incorporate a counter variable, a product program, and code to check for functional equivalence with some specification, the completed programs returned by `print-forms` would be far removed from the original sketches.
+However, since the "sketches" given to `synthesize` in our case have already undergone several layers of macro expansion in order to incorporate a counter variable, a product program, and code to check for functional equivalence to some specification, the completed programs returned by `print-forms` would be far removed from the original sketches.
 Thus, a natural next step might be to develop a function that reverses the macro-expansion, allowing for recovery of a program written in our imperative language.